mattermost/docs/source/overview/product.rst

 Mattermost Enterprise Edition E20
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A commercial enterprise-grade messaging system that scales from hundreds to tens of thousands of users.
 E20 is your "virtual city", with cluster-based horizontal scaling, high availability deployment, performance monitoring systems and compliance reporting plus advanced corporate directory integration.
-Building on the features in E10, it offers the following advanced features:
+Building on the features in E10, it also offers:

 - Advanced SAML 2.0 authentication with Okta, OneLogin, and Active Directory Federation Services
 - Active Directory/LDAP group sync